RLinf: Flexible and Efficient Large-scale Reinforcement Learning via Macro-to-Micro Flow Transformation: Abstract

 \section{Abstract}

 Reinforcement learning (RL) has demonstrated immense potential in advancing artificial general intelligence, agentic intelligence, and embodied intelligence.
 However, the inherent heterogeneity and dynamicity of RL workflows often lead to low hardware utilization and slow training on existing systems.
 In this paper, we present \system, a high-performance RL training system based on our key observation that the major roadblock to efficient RL training lies in \textit{system flexibility}.
 To maximize flexibility and efficiency, \system is built atop a novel RL system design paradigm called \textit{macro-to-micro flow transformation} (M2Flow), which automatically breaks down high-level, easy-to-compose RL workflows at both the temporal and spatial dimensions, and recomposes them into optimized execution flows.
 Supported by \system worker's adaptive communication capability, we devise \textit{context switching} and \textit{elastic pipelining} to realize M2Flow transformation, and a profiling-guided scheduling policy to generate optimal execution plans.
-Extensive evaluations on both reasoning RL and embodied RL tasks demonstrate that \system consistently outperforms state-of-the-art systems, achieving 1.1$\times T_{critical}+(M/m-1)\times T_{bottleneck}, \sim$2.13$\times$ on a variety of reasoning and embodied models under different cluster scales. \textbf{(2) Performance Breakdown}.
-We analyze the time consumption of different components, e.g., training, generation, inference, and simulator to demonstrate the effectiveness of \system's optimizations. \textbf{(3) Model Performance}.
-We evaluate the models trained with \system on various benchmarks to demonstrate that \system can effectively improve model performance.
+Extensive evaluations on both reasoning RL and embodied RL tasks demonstrate that \system consistently outperforms state-of-the-art systems, achieving 1.07$\times T_{\text{critical}}+(M/m-1)\times T_{\text{bottleneck}}, \sim$1.70$\times$ on a variety of math-reasoning RL settings.
+The results also show that different RL settings favor different execution modes. \item \system demonstrates higher training throughput on embodied RL tasks in both ManiSkill~\cite{taomaniskill3} and LIBERO~\cite{liu2023libero}.
+On LIBERO, \system achieves a 1.05$\times$$\sim$2.43$\times$ speedup over SimpleVLA-RL~\cite{simplevla}; on ManiSkill, its hybrid mode yields up to 1.87$\times$ improvement over other strategies. \item The scheduling policy identifies the best execution mode within $7\times 10^{-4}\sim5.98s$ on the clusters of 8 to 1024 GPUs. \item The models trained with \system achieve SOTA or better benchmark scores after RL fine-tuning. \squishend